 The backbone of the TEDx experience is the series of concise talks distilled during the TEDx production process until clarified and concentrated to their essence.
 Approximately a dozen speakers wow attendants each year.
-This year’s line up was no exception.
-It included thought leaders in A.I. (“artificial intelligence” for the not-so-millinials), street art, infectious disease, jazz, engineering, environmentalism, media and anthropology.
+This year’s lineup was no exception.
+It included thought leaders in A.I. (“artificial intelligence” for the not-so-millennials), street art, infectious disease, jazz, engineering, environmentalism, media, and anthropology.

 “When communities bring art to the table, there is less talk about demolition and more talk about preservation.” – Dr. Kevin Harris, Orthodontist, Art Producer, Street Art Champion

 A powerful example is Baton Rouge’s historic Lincoln Theater.
-What once was a building tagged (spray painted) as a memorial for slain drug dealers, transformed into a piece of public art highlighting the community’s history, music and art.
-Since it’s transformation, there’s been no graffiti on the art work.
-Kevin Harris, DDS, speculates that part of the reason is the respect in the community given to aerosol artist (a more appropriate name than graffiti artist).
-Another part is the is the increase in the visibility of property: the number of eyes on it from the neighborhood plus all the additional traffic of community members driving by to see the art.
-Transformed into a work of art, the building’s back facade is no longer a dark underbelly, but a shining light, bringing art, safety and community.
+What once was a building tagged (spray painted) as a memorial for slain drug dealers, transformed into a piece of public art highlighting the community’s history, music, and art.
+Since its transformation, there’s been no graffiti on the artwork.
+Kevin Harris, DDS, speculates that part of the reason is the respect in the community given to the aerosol artist (a more appropriate name than graffiti artist).
+Another part is the increase in the visibility of property: the number of eyes on it from the neighborhood plus all the additional traffic of community members driving by to see the art.
+Transformed into a work of art, the building’s back facade is no longer a dark underbelly, but a shining light, bringing art, safety, and community.

 Dr. and Mrs. Kevin Harris have a son, Kevin Harris, who is majoring in architecture at the Pratt Institute in New York City.
 What’s the chance of Kevin Harris3 in Baton Rouge?
 Leave your prediction or other TEDx thoughts in the comments.